 To help you narrow down your search for the best video platform, we’ll discuss our seven favorites (in no particular order).

-When it comes to free video hosting, few platforms have as much staying power and name recognition as YouTube.
+When it comes to free video hosting, few video sharing platforms have as much staying power and name recognition as YouTube.
 This recognition is one of the top reasons to use YouTube as your video hosting platform—it’s been a familiar, trusted service since 2005.

 Some of the other benefits of YouTube are:

 - Unlimited storage space – Upload an infinite number of videos, including 12-hour long masterpieces and 128GB files.

 - Built-in audience – YouTube isn’t just a place to host your videos—it’s also a social media platform.
 With over 2 billion monthly users, you can reach new customers organically without them even visiting your website.
 And if you want your videos exclusively on your site, you can make content unlisted or as a private video.